hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

       The ``sawtooth.consensus.algorithm.name`` and
       ``sawtooth.consensus.algorithm.version`` settings are required; ``sawadm
-      genesis`` will fail if they are not present in one of the batches.
+      genesis`` will fail if they are not present in one of the batches unless the ``--ignore-required-settings`` flag is used.

 #.
 Combine the previously created batches into a single genesis batch that will be committed in the genesis block: